jhsu802701/tutorial-rails-omniauth/03-login.md

 git push origin omniauth_login
 ```
 * Go to the GitHub repository and click on the "Compare and pull request" button for this branch.
+* Code Climate will flag this branch because of the similarities between the facebook and google_oauth2 definitions in  app/controllers/users/omniauth_callbacks_controller.rb.
+Mark this issue as "Wontfix".
 * When you see that your app passes in contiuous integration, accept this pull request to merge it with the master branch.
 * Enter the following commands:
 ```